-Roulette wheels have been around for hundreds of years, and while modern wheels may be more consistent and reliable than their older counterparts, the basics of the way they function and operate are the same as they were in 18th century France.
+Roulette wheels have been around for hundreds of years and, while modern wheels may be more consistent and reliable than their older counterparts, the basics of the way they function and operate are the same as they were in 18th Century France.

-History of Roulette Wheels
+History of the Roulette Wheel

-While Roulette wheels have always contained numbered pockets that represented the numbers players could bet on during a game, the exact layout of the wheel has changed several times throughout history.
+While roulette wheels have always contained numbered pockets that represented the numbers players could bet on during a game, the exact layout of the wheel has changed several times throughout history.

 Meanwhile, roulette was also gaining popularity in the United States, albeit with a rather different style.
 The roulette wheel in America in the 19th century featured only 28 numbers, as well as a zero, a double zero, and the iconic American eagle symbol (which essentially acted as a third zero).
-This may be the version of roulette with the highest house edge in history; as single number bets paid 27-1 and there were 31 spots on the wheel, the house held a 9.68% advantage over players!
+This may be the version of roulette with the highest house edge in history, as single number bets paid 27-1 and there were 31 spots on the wheel.
+The house held a 9.68% advantage over players!
 Not surprisingly, this wheel would eventually fall out of fashion and the eagle was removed from the roulette wheel.

-Eventually, the traditional French wheel — that is, the one with two zeroes – made its way through New Orleans and into the United States, becoming the de facto standard there.
-Meanwhile, the German wheel became the one used in European casinos, leading to the situation today where both American and European roulette have been allowed to flourish in different parts of the world.
-Both of these wheels now feature 36 numbered pockets divided evenly between red and black colors, while the zeroes – one in European roulette, and two in American — are colored green.
+Eventually, the traditional French wheel – the one with two zeroes – made its way through New Orleans and into the United States, becoming the de facto standard there.
+Meanwhile, the German wheel became the one used in European casinos, leading to the situation today where both American roulette and European roulette have been allowed to flourish in different parts of the world.
+Both of these wheels now feature 36 numbered pockets divided evenly between red and black colors, while the zeroes – one in European roulette, and two in American roulette – are colored green.

-Roulette Wheel Layouts
+Roulette Wheel and Table Layouts

-Although it may be difficult to discern a pattern when you look at the numbers on a roulette wheel, it should be noted that they are not randomly distributed.
+Although it may be difficult to discern a pattern when you look at the numbers on a roulette table, it should be noted that they are not randomly distributed.
 Instead, a specific order of numbers is used at most casinos, beginning with the single zero and moving from there.
 However, the pattern is (necessarily) different between the single-zero and double-zero wheels.